RMLio/implementation-process-pipeline/README.md

 2. Click on one of the queries on the left:

    ![List of queries on the left of the dashboard](img/select-query.png)

+### Working with branches

+The pipeline will host the dashboard that is built from the `main` branch at the root of the GitHub pages.
+It will host the dashboards of other branches at `/[branch-name]` of the GitHub pages.
+Forbidden branch names are `assets`, `images`, and `queries`.

 ## Extras